 A concession holder can request to enter into an arrangement to pay an overdue levy.
 To request an arrangement to pay, a concession holder must contact AFMA as soon as possible on 1300 723 621 to discuss payment options.
 There is a \$220 administration fee to enter into an arrangement and unpaid amounts attract the penalty charge of 20 per cent per annum, which is calculated daily.
 AFMA will suspend and may cancel fishing concessions if a levy remains unpaid and an arrangement has not been entered into.

-For further information on levies, including invoice issue and due dates, please refer to the AFMA Levy Arrangements Guide for the year, available at the AFMA website (('Services for fishers' - 'Levy Arrangements').
+For further information on levies, including invoice issue and due dates, please refer to the AFMA Levy Arrangements Guide for the year, available on the AFMA website ('Commercial Fishers' - 'Resources' - 'Commonwealth fisheries levy rates and arrangements').

 Important dates